wongyihao02/tp/docs/DeveloperGuide.md

   - This AttendanceList is then searched for the student with the name and matric number.
   - The above 2 are located in the reference block highlighted in red.
   - The ArrayList<String> associated with the student in the hashmap for student comments have the given comments added to them.
+  - The comments added will be printed out for the user to see.
   - As seen at the bottom,if an exception is thrown, an error message will be printed when an Exception is handled.
   - TASYNC exception will be thrown if the inputs do not follow the set form or has invalid inputs.It will also be thrown if the attendanceList cannot be found or the student cannot be found.
 ![findStudentInTutorial.png](diagrams/attendancelistcommands/findStudentInTutorial.png)